wezaam-team/wezaam-challenge-qa/README.md

 We expect from you to write automated tests with following acceptance criteria:

 - To be written on any language using any frameworks you are comfortable with
-- All business rules validation should be covered
+- All visible problems should be detected and covered by automation tests
 - Immediate withdrawal processing should be tested
-- As a plus we would like to see a possible solution how to test scheduled withdrawals to be executed in a future (e.q. next day)
+- We would like to see a possible solutions how to test scheduled withdrawals to be executed in a future (e.q. next day)
 - Also, we would like to know the ways to test failed flow.
 Withdrawal object has 2 error statuses:
     - `INTERNAL_ERROR` - in case of unexpected technical happened (e.q.
 3rd party payments provider is unavailable)
     - `FAILED` - related to predictable issues with payment methods (e.q. the user's bank account is blocked)